 Girl Scouts Heart of Michigan was formed as a merger of five Girl Scout Councils: Ann Arbor, Girl Scouts of the Huron Valley Council; Jackson, Girl Scouts Irish Hills Council; Kalamazoo, Girl Scouts of Glowing Embers Council; Lansing, Girl Scouts of the Michigan Capital Council*; Saginaw, Mitten Bay Girl Scout Council; and St. Joseph, Shiawassee and Van Buren Counties.

-The former council headquarters (and a center at Cornwell's Turkeyville USA in Marshall) are now regional centers, serving 24,000 girls and 6,000 adult volunteers in 34 counties in southwest, central and northeast lower Michigan.
+The former council headquarters are now regional centers, serving 24,000 girls and 6,000 adult volunteers in 34 counties in southwest, central ,and northeast lower Michigan.

 *The spelling changed from Capitol to Capital in the 1990's.